adammathes/deckle/README.md

 # deckle

-Turn a reading list into a clean epub.
-Paste some URLs, get a book for your e-reader — no ads, no popups, no cookie banners, just the articles and their images.
+Turn a reading list into a tidy, efficient, optimized epub.
+Paste some URLs, get a book suitable for an e-reader with just the articles and their images and all the fat trimmed off.

 Fetches each article, strips away everything that isn't content, optimizes images for e-ink displays, and packages the result as an epub with a table of contents.

+## ⚠️ WARNING: Vibecoded Experiment

+The author (Adam Mathes) is using this regularly but it is new and AI-generated.
+I think the tests and things are good but use at your own risk.

 ## Install